 Margaretha Oertel ceded her 46-acre farm to those local ministers in memory of her late husband, Christian, on December 4, 1882.
 The Evangelical Lutheran Concordia Home for Orphans and the Aged was one of the area's first facilities dedicated to serving the special needs of those groups.

-Current President and CEO, Keith E. Frndak arrived in August 1983, and by 1990, the first retirement living apartment (Concordia Haven Apartments) opened.
-Five years later Haven II was completed.
-In 1998, Concordia dedicated a new personal care, skilled care facility, the Lund Care Center.
+Current President and CEO Keith E. Frndak arrived in August 1983, and by 1990, the first retirement living apartment (Concordia Haven Apartments – Haven I) opened.
+Five years later, Haven II was completed.
+In 1998, Concordia dedicated a new personal care, skilled nursing care facility, the Lund Care Center.
 Home care and rehabilitation services were added to the continuum at this time.
 In 2002 the third retirement living apartment building, Haven III, was built.

-In the fall of 2006, the Lund Care Center (our administrative headquarters on the Concordia at Cabot campus) was expanded to double the space for patient care and focus on rehabilitation services, including an aquatic therapy pool, doctor's offices and diagnostic and laboratory services.
-The new personal care rooms became home temporarily for more than 100 retirement living residents who were displaced following the November 5, 2006 fire that destroyed the first retirement living building, Haven I.
+In the fall of 2006, the Lund Care Center (our administrative headquarters on the Concordia at Cabot campus) was expanded to double the space for patient care/personal care residence and focus on rehabilitation services, including an aquatic therapy pool, doctor's offices and diagnostic and laboratory services.
+But the new personal care rooms became home temporarily for more than 100 retirement living residents who were displaced following a fire on November 5, 2006 that destroyed our first retirement living building, Haven I.

 For more information or to obtain a copy of our history book "We Put Our Faith In Caring," please call the public relations department at 724-352-1571, ext.
 8266 or toll free at 1-888-352-1571.